Extremality in semidistributive lattices: The main results

 \begin{corollary} If $L=E[C_1,\dots,C_n]$ is congruence uniform, then $L$ is left modular if and only if $C_i$ contains an element of the spine of $E[C_1,\dots,C_{i-1}]$, for all $i$. \end{corollary}

-\begin{proof} By $(iii)$ of \cref{lemHeart}, we have $H(C_i)=C_i$, for all $i$.
-Thus \cref{thmCongruencenormal} tells us that $L$ is left modular if and only if $C_i$ has an element that lies on a maximal left modular chain of $E[C_1,\dots,C_{i-1}]$, for all $i$.
-Then using the fact that the maximal left modular chains are of longest length gives one direction of \cref{coroCongruentUniformMod}, the other direction is obtained using additionally \cref{lemSpineCong}. \end{proof}
+\begin{proof} By $(iii)$ of Lemma \ref{lemHeart}, we have $H(C_i)=C_i$, for all $i$.
+Thus Theorem \ref{thmCongruencenormal} tells us that $L$ is left modular if and only if $C_i$ has an element that lies on a left modular chain of $E[C_1,\dots,C_{i-1}]$, for all $i$.
+Then using the fact that the left modular chains are of longest length gives one direction of Corollary \ref{coroCongruentUniformMod}, the other direction is obtained using additionally Lemma \ref{lemSpineCong}. \end{proof}